mperdeck/jsnlog.SimpleWorkingDemoGenerator/README.md

 # jsnlog.SimpleWorkingDemoGenerator

-Generates simple working demos solution
+Private tooling to generate the simple working demos.

+Not meant for public use.